abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter14.md

 have a basic function of consciousness.

 Awareness is a function of *saṅkhārā*, mental formations.
-The distinguishing characteristic of saṅkhārā, is *cetanā* (volition or intention), so that we are directing the awareness.
+The distinguishing characteristic of saṅkhārā is *cetanā* (volition or intention), so that we are directing the awareness.
 The ability to direct awareness and bring awareness into being is a function of the application of volition and attention.
 So we can become skilled in the